ZexingYang/cse15l-lab-reports/lab5.md

 ![Image](report5-6.png)

-Find all files in the current directory and its subdirectories that have the word "travel" in their name:
+find . -type d -name '*travel*'Find all files in the current directory and its subdirectories that have the word "travel" in their name:

 ![Image](report5-1.png)